deltachat/deltachat-pages/es/help.md

   message them or write to a group they're in as well.

-### How can I delete my account?
+### ¿Cómo puedo eliminar mi cuenta?

 As you use an e-mail account for Delta Chat, how you can delete your account depends on your e-mail provider.
 We don't have any control over your e-mail account, so unfortunately we can't help you with that.

-If you want to keep the account, but uninstall Delta Chat, it is recommended to leave any group chat before uninstalling Delta Chat.
+Si quieres mantener la cuenta, pero desinstalar Delta Chat, se recomienda salir de cualquier chat grupal antes de desinstalar Delta Chat.

 ## Grupos